Misleading Organic Food Labeling

 The NOP (Natural Organic Product) classification must consider the economic impact of any changes to the USDA organic regulations; if the action will significantly affect the industry, additional assessments and justifications are required.
 The Pet Food Task Force, which included individuals from pet food manufacturing, organic consulting, Pet Food Institute (the industry’s lobbyist organization), and federal agencies were responsible for changes made to the definition of “organic” to pander to the pet food industry.

-Vitamins, minerals, synthetic nutrients, and other additives including those used as preservatives are exempt from organic requirements based on the following criteria:
+Vitamins, minerals, synthetic (and/or lab created) nutrients, and other additives including those used as preservatives are exempt from organic requirements based on the following criteria:

 -Ingredient required for a complete and balanced pet food.